teranixbq/KodeSite/content/about/index.md

 ## Me

-I am an informatics student who wants to become a Back-end developer who focuses on Go and Javascript languages, and understands cloud computing to build web servers. continue to strive to develop interesting things to develop abilities and enthusiasm.
+I am an informatics student with a focus on Back-end development using Golang.
+I have expertise in building APIs and experience in cloud computing, especially with AWS and GCP.
+I am excited to continue learning and contributing my technical skills to the world of software development.

 ## Tech Stack